wp-plugins/gmo-font-agent/readme.txt

 = Is Jerry Maguire shows up in the GMO Font Agent? = No. Unfortunately the GMO Font Agent does not support sports agents.
 But yes, GMO Font Agent values the heart too.

-Click [here](http://wpshop.com/) to visit GMO Font Agent's host, WP Shop byGMO's website.
+Click [here](http://wpcloud.jp/en/) to visit GMO Font Agent's host, GMO WP Cloud.

 == Changelog ==